Drawing elephants-How to draw elephants

 You will also be blending all the different tones into each other so do not worry if they just look like blocks of colour.

-How to add lighter areas of tone.
+How to add lighter areas of tone when drawing an Elephant.

 NB: When adding the lighter shades I tend not to shade into the lightest areas.
 The reason for this is that where possible I will use the darker tones surrounding the lighter areas and blend from the darker areas into these areas.
 For example at the top edge and middle of the elephant's ear and on the forehead of my elephant.